Constraint-Aware Discrete-Time PID Gain Optimization for Robotic Joint Control Under Actuator Saturation: Introduction

 \section{Introduction}

 The precise regulation of rotary actuation constitutes a fundamental challenge in the engineering of autonomous robotic systems, ranging from industrial manipulators to self-guided electric vehicle charging mechanisms.
 In these cyber-physical domains, the fidelity of motion control determines the operational success of the system.
-The Proportional-Integral-Derivative (PID) controller remains the preeminent standard in feedback control systems due to its versatile structure and proven capacity to ensure asymptotic stability.
+The Proportional-Integral-Derivative (PID) controller remains a widely used standard in feedback control systems due to its versatile structure and proven capacity to ensure asymptotic stability.

 Despite the ubiquity of PID control, the translation of continuous-time control theory into physical application is frequently complicated by hardware constraints.
 Theoretical models often assume infinite control authority and continuous signal processing; however, practical robotic joints operate within strict voltage/torque limits and utilize digital processors that execute control laws in discrete time steps.
 When a controller demands an input that exceeds the physical capabilities of the actuator, the system enters a regime of saturation, introducing non-linearities that can degrade performance or induce instability.
 In addition, real embedded loops exhibit non-idealities such as computation delay, sensor noise, and encoder quantization that interact with discretization and saturation.